Rattlesnake terrifies North Carolina boaters as it swims across lake, attempts to slither aboard

 A family spending the day on Fontana Lake in North Carolina was shocked to see a rattlesnake swimming toward their boat.

-On July 14, Wayne Robbins and his family were enjoying a summer day on the lake when a timber rattlesnake slithered toward their boat.
-A passenger captured video of the terrifying scene, which Robbins posted on Instagram the next day.
+On July 14, Wayne Robbins, his wife and two children, along with four children with limb differences with the Adventure Amputee Camp, were enjoying a summer day on the lake when a timber rattlesnake slithered toward their boat.
+Robbins’ 14-year-old daughter, Kathleen, captured video of the terrifying scene, which Robbins posted on Instagram the next day.

-Robbins' children can be heard screaming in the background of the video, which has garnered more than 2,000 views as of Wednesday afternoon.
+Children can be heard screaming in the background of the video, which has garnered more than 2,000 views.

 6-FOOT SNAKE SLITHERS DOWN TEXAS MAN'S CHIMNEY, 'CLUNKS' INTO FIREPLACE